pmjones/php-styler/README.md

 - Parameter lists are split at commas.

 If the first rule does not make the line short enough, the second rule is applied in addition, then the third, and so on.

+Finally, PHP-Styler will add one blank line of margin around each line that has been automatically split.

 The line splitting logic attempts to be idiomatic; that is, PHP-Styler tries to take common line-splitting idioms into account, rather than making weighted calculations of elements.
 Reference projects were: